Big GOP Tax Bill Could Change Your Estate Planning for 2025

 How can you and your heirs respond to an ever-changing tax policy landscape?

-Well, if higher estate tax exemptions and AMT thresholds do become permanent, here are a few key items you might consider in your estate planning:
+If higher estate tax exemptions and AMT thresholds do become permanent, here are a few key items you might consider in your estate planning:

-• Higher estate exemption amounts could mean more money for your heirs, through either inheritance or gifts made throughout your lifetime.
+- Higher estate exemption amounts could mean more money for your heirs, through either inheritance or gifts made throughout your lifetime.
 However, raising the current exemption limits might make gifting less critical.

-• Also, strategies that focus on “tax avoidance” through trusts or gifting assets might become less urgent under raised estate exemption amounts than those centered on wealth preservation.
+- Strategies that focus on “tax avoidance” through trusts or gifting assets might become less urgent under raised estate exemption amounts than those centered on wealth preservation.

 The last bullet is particularly true regarding AMT.
 While the House tax bill would make the individual AMT thresholds permanent, estates and trust AMT would still be subject to lower income and exemption amounts.

-Keep in mind state estate tax rules
+Keep state estate tax rules in mind

 Read More